When is Nicola Sturgeon's Covid update today and how to watch live

-Nicola Sturgeon will give her Covid update to Parliament this afternoon as Scotland continues to record cases of the Omicron variant.
+Nicola Sturgeon will give her weekly Covid announcement to Parliament this afternoon as Scotland continues to record cases of the Omicron variant.

 The variant, originally identified in South Africa, has caused concern around the world and prompted countries to introduce new measures to try and limit the spread.